opnfv/vswitchperf/docs/requirements/vswitchperf_ltd.rst

 Deployment Scenarios
 --------------------------
-The following represents possible deployments which can help to determine the performance of both the virtual switch and the datapath into the VNF:
+The following represents possible deployment test scenarios which can help to determine the performance of both the virtual switch and the datapaths to physical ports (to NICs) and to logical ports (to VNFs):

 ..
 3.2.2.2.1